 MP for North Warwickshire and Bedworth

-Rachel Taylor is the Labour and Co-operative MP for North Warwickshire and Bedworth, elected in July 2024.
-She sits on the Women and Equalities Committee and, from February 2026, the Select Committee on the Armed Forces Bill; she previously served on the Planning and Infrastructure Bill committee in 2025.
+Rachel Taylor is a Labour and Co-operative MP for North Warwickshire and Bedworth, elected on 4 July 2024.
+She serves on the Women and Equalities Committee and the Select Committee on the Armed Forces Bill, and previously sat on the Planning and Infrastructure Bill committee in 2025.

 Generated 21 February 2026